Writing stories that have interesting characters whose tale may have humour and a dark edge: that’s what I enjoy writing.

-Even now, if I had my time again I’d choose to be in repertory theatre.
-No glamour, but being ready to step into any part.
-The idea of being a character actor was supplanted, with my father’s sober influence, by an academic life.
+Even now, if I had my time again I’d choose to work in repertory theatre.
+No glamour, but ready to step into any part.
+The idea of being a character actor gave way, reluctantly, with my father’s sober influence, to an academic life.
 I had to distance study on my own, having left school well before ‘A’ levels.
 However, I went on to gain degrees from Birmingham, Sussex and Exeter universities.
-With my Ph.D I enjoyed a very varied, and often stressful career as a psychologist.
-How people think, learn, understand and behave has been the focus of my working life.
+With my Ph.D in psychology, I enjoyed a very varied, if often stressful career as a psychologist.
+The way people think, learn, understand and behave was the focus of my working life.

-Writing fiction became an increasing occupation before I retired.
+I began writing fiction before I retired.
 I amassed a large number of short stories, a fictional biography and a novel before I wrote and published the historical trilogy, A Relative Invasion.
 This has been my main achievement so far, with professional validations that made me very happy,